John Sheldrick

 John William Sheldrick (born 1939), is a male former athlete who competed for England.

-Athletics career
+Biography

+Sheldrick was a member of the Thames Valley Harriers.
-He represented England and won a bronze medal in the discus at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.

-He was a member of the Thames Valley Club.
+He represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the throwing events, winning a bronze medal in the discus throw.

-Personal life

 During the Games he met his future wife Prue O'Connor and stayed in Australia, therefore officially emigrating.
 Together they had five sons.